JR Motorsports: Car No. 9 history

 On September 14, 2022, it was announced that Brandon Jones would depart Joe Gibbs Racing and replace Gragson in the No. 9 for 2023.
 Jones' sponsor Menards confirmed they would follow him for the full 2023 season.
-On September 3, 2024, it was announced that Jones would depart from JRM and return to JGR for 2025.
+He ended the season with three top fives during the season.
+This included a runner-up finish at the Kansas cutoff race, where a dominating performance by John Hunter Nemechek prevented Jones from qualifying for the Playoffs with a win.